-The applicant proposes to rely on Clause 4.6 to vary the building height standard as part of this application.
-A Clause 4.6 justification is to be submitted under sperate cover.
+The applicant does not rely on Clause 4.6 as part of this application.

 Clause 6.1 of the LEP relates to Acid Sulphate Soils.

 The subject site is not subject to acid sulphate soil consideration.
 Accordingly acid sulphate soils do not constitute a constraint to the development of the subject site.